-- Chapter 1, on conceptual issues, deals with the organization of the manual, how it was produced, data sources, and measurement geographies. - Chapter 2 includes protocols for measuring items that are not, in themselves, possible measures of walkability, but that are components of such measures.
-An example is land area. - Chapters 3 though 6 look, in turn, at measurements of density, pedestrian infrastructure, mixed use, and street pattern. - Chapter 7, outlines some measures of variables related to the built environment, e.g., traffic and safety. - Chapter 8 examines a number of crucial issues related to data storage and sharing. - Appendices and references are at the end of the manual.
+- Chapter 1, on conceptual issues, deals with the organization of the manual, how it was produced, data sources, and measurement geographies. - Chapter 2 includes protocols for measuring items that are not, in themselves, possible measures of walkability or active transport, but that are components of such measures.
+An example is land area. - Chapters 3 through 6 look, in turn, at measurements of density, pedestrian infrastructure, mixed use, and street pattern. - Chapter 7 outlines some measures of variables related to the built environment, e.g., traffic and safety.

+- Chapter 8 examines a number of crucial issues related to data storage and sharing. - Appendices and references are at the end of the manual.

 Protocols themselves take a specific format.
-Each one contains six main parts.
+Each one contains six main parts (Forsyth et al. 2006).
 At the beginning of each protocol there may also be a note stating how the protocol needs to be tested to refine it: